pactflow/docs.pactflow.io/website/docs/docs/ai/index.md

 ---
-title: PactFlow AI
+title: Test Generation featuring HaloAI
 sidebar_label: AI ⚡️
 ---

 import { AiDownloadTable } from "../../../src/components/index";

 :::note
-The PactFlow AI features are currently available through an open beta program.
+PactFlow's Test Generation features are currently available through an open beta program.
 During this stage, all customers can explore the capabilities within fixed usage limits ([more info](#limits)).
 :::

-PactFlow's Test Generation feature is an AI-powered tool designed to help users quickly generate Pact tests.
-By providing access to source code, OpenAPI documents, or traffic capture data, it reduces the time and effort needed to create and maintain contract tests.
+PactFlow's Test Generation feature, is an AI-powered capability designed to help users quickly generate Pact tests.
+By providing access to source code, OpenAPI descriptions, or traffic capture data, it reduces the time and effort needed to create and maintain contract tests.

 ## Enabling the feature